Detained in Dubai: Tori Towey

-In July 2024, Detained in Dubai was reported to be providing legal assistance to Tori Towey, an Irish citizen and Emirates Airlines flight attendant being held captive within UAE borders; Irish and British media organizations began reporting on the situation on July 9.
+In July 2024, Detained in Dubai was reported to be providing legal assistance to Tori Towey, an Irish citizen and former flight attendant for the airline Emirates being held captive within UAE borders; Irish and British media organizations began reporting on the situation on July 9.
 Ms. Towey had moved to Dubai in 2023 for work and had married an unnamed South African man while there.
 The husband reportedly became violently possessive and physically abusive soon after the marriage, resulting in a number of hospital visits for the victim and eventually driving Towey to try and commit suicide.

 Following the suicide attempt, Towey was arrested by the Dubai authorities and taken into police custody where she was charged with attempted suicide and alcohol consumption.
 Towey had also been informed previously that a travel ban had been imposed on her by the UAE authorities, preventing her from leaving the country; her husband is alleged to have ripped up her passport.
 Towey's mother travelled to Dubai to support her daughter and advocate for her release.

 Radha Stirling has said she spoke to Ms Towey on the morning of July 10.
 Taoiseach Simon Harris, Tánaiste Micheál Martin and Irish Ambassador to the UAE Alison Milton have also been in contact with Towey, with Harris stating "I had a conversation with the Tánaiste who is working on this matter as Minister of Foreign Affairs.
 I’ve spoken to our ambassador in the region as well and have been in constant contact with her on this matter since yesterday" In a statement on their website, Detained in Dubai said “We are calling on Dubai authorities to urgently drop the charges against Tori, remove the travel ban and let her fly home to Ireland with her mother."

 On July 10, Taoiseach Harris announced in Dáil Éireann that Towey's travel ban had been lifted and that the Irish Embassy in Dubai had made arrangements to escort Towey to the airport and fly her home to Co.
 Roscommon as soon as she was ready to do so.